-PREREQUISITE: OAD 103 with minimum grade of "C" or permission of instructor.
+PREREQUISITE: OAD 103 with minimum grade of "C" or permission of instructor and a grade of "C" or higher in ENR 094 or equivalent.

 This course is designed to develop marketable skills in transcribing various forms of dictated material through classroom instruction and outside lab.
 Emphasis is on the use of microcomputers and a commercial word processing package.
 Upon completion, the student should be able to accurately transcribe documents from dictated recordings.